 Every proposal to change the regulations of the zoning ordinance or the boundaries of a zoning district must be presented to the Zoning Commission and approved by City Council, with a total of two public hearings.
-To initiate this process, an application is filed with the Planning and Development Department and payment is made of the appropriate filing fee.
+To initiate this process, an application is filed with the Development Services Department and payment is made of the appropriate filing fee.
 The application is made by the owner of the property or an authorized agent, or may be initiated by the City of Fort Worth.

 Before land in the city of Fort Worth can be developed, it must be properly zoned and platted.
 Land outside the city limits but within the city’s extraterritorial jurisdiction (ETJ) is subject to platting, but not to zoning.

 The public hearings for Zoning cases are typically scheduled for the Council meeting held on the first Tuesday of the month at 7 p.m.
 Some cases may request an for alternate Council hearing date.
 These dates are provided on the notification and the Zoning Commission agenda.

 The scheduled dates for continued cases are announced at the Zoning Commission or City Council at the time of continuance.
 A fee is charged for cases continued by the applicant.

 Who Can Apply for the Zoning Change?

 A change of Zoning District may be proposed only by: 1) the owner of the property involved, or 2) a person having written authorization to represent and act on behalf of the owner.
 Where large areas or extensive ownership entities are involved, an application also may be filed by the city’s Department of Development upon recommendation of the Zoning Commission, Plan Commission, or Board of Adjustments or the City Council.